Santa Claus: The Rant!

 Now, I don't wanna get off on a rant here, but understand this, boys and girls: I don't take kindly to people who insult good films that really haven't had a proper chance to shine because others couldn't see such a picture for what it was.
 I have endured such derisions almost from the moment I founded Electric Pirates Entertainment.

 Then, as now, the initial U.S. box-office failure of Roman Polanski's Pirates remains EPE's raison d'erte, if you will.
 While Santa Claus: The Movie might not have been a big hit here in the U.S. in 1985, in the U.K.,

 it has been and continues to be embraced by young moviegoers throughout the Planet.

-Part of the reason I subsequently attempted to spearhead a movement to put together a retrospective of the complete works of the Salkinds, in addition to giving Alexander and Ilya a spot on the E!
-True Hollywood Story, is that Alexander has been dead for almost 20 years now.
+Part of the reason I subsequently attempted to spearhead a movement to put together a retrospective of the complete works of the Salkinds is that Alexander has been dead for almost 25 years now.
 We can no longer afford to have his legacy lost to us forever because of some legal and copyright loopholes.
 Some of you, I suppose, would rather that Alexander's legacy be forgotten, regardless of all that --- but frankly, I just can't!
 Matter of fact, I won't!

-And, as I eventually had to do in November 2004, I will continue to challenge anybody with the attitude possessed by this creep "Devastation Bob" and others of his kind to find any online resources for all things Salkind.
+And, as I still continue to do, I will challenge anybody with the attitude possessed by this creep "Devastation Bob" and others of his kind to find any online resources for all things Salkind.
 Until he shut down his famous Superman Web Central shortly after the death of Dudley Moore, my colleague Hiphats had that burden.
 Now, only a select few of us, including myself, are left to pick up where he left off --- and I will tell you right now, we are proud to be Salkind's Lapdogs!

 Of course, that's just my opinion.
 I could be wrong.